 Ease of access means that you’ve got stuff people can easily pick up.
 Don’t put a massive cluster of grapes on your board because people don’t want to try to figure out how to pull a few off while other people hover behind them trying to get at the cheese.

 Having a variety of textures is important both visually and flavor-wise.
 Have a crunchy nut or cracker along with a soft cheese is incredibly pleasing.
 Think about adding both tender fruit and something with a little bite.

 Having something for everyone is inclusive and kind.
 You might not like almonds or olives or blue cheese, but lots of people do, so think about serving items outside your comfort zone that you know your friends might enjoy.

-How to Choose the Best Cheese for an Appetizer Tray
+How to Choose the Best Cheese for a Graze Board

 A great cheese plate has 4 types of cheese: hard, aged, soft, and blue.